Alex McHenry: Munster

 McHenry made his debut for Munster A against English RFU Championship side Doncaster Knights in round 6 of the 2016–17 British and Irish Cup on 13 January 2017.
 Munster A won the match 24–16 to secure a home quarter-final in the tournament, which they eventually won by defeating Jersey Reds 29–28 in the final in April 2017, though McHenry was not part of the team on the day.
 He went on to then join the Munster academy ahead of the 2017–18 season.
 McHenry played in all 6 of Munster A's fixtures during the 2018–19 Celtic Cup, and also played for the 'A' team in their 38–19 win against Major League Rugby side New England Free Jacks in the Cara Cup in April 2019.

 Following the win against New England, McHenry, along with other teammates from the 'A' team, were recalled to join up with the senior squad, and he was subsequently named as a replacement for the 2018–19 Pro14 round 20 fixture against Italian side Benetton on 12 April 2019.
 McHenry made his senior competitive debut for Munster when he came on as a replacement for Sammy Arnold during the match, which Munster won 37–28.
 He joined the Munster senior squad on a one-year contract ahead of the 2020–21 season and extended that deal by a further year in February 2021.
 McHenry scored his first try for Munster in their 31–17 win against Italian side Benetton in round 16 of the 2020–21 Pro14 on 19 March 2021.
 McHenry left Munster at the end of the 2021–22 season.

 Loan to Wasps

 McHenry joined English Premiership Rugby club Wasps on loan in October 2021, providing cover for the injured Malakai Fekitoa.
 He made his debut for the club in their 56–15 defeat against Saracens in round 6 of the 2021–22 Premiership Rugby season on 24 October 2021.

 Jersey Reds

-McHenry joined RFU Championship club Jersey Reds ahead of the 2022–23 season.
+McHenry joined RFU Championship club Jersey Reds ahead of the 2022–23 season, and won the Championship in his first season with the club.